How to calm anxiety can be one of the top Google searches nowadays. Because no human has ever been unaffected by it.

 3. focus on the present moment

-A couple of times in my life I had glimpses of how life can feel like when you are totally surrendered in the present moment.
-It is hard to explain verbally but it feels like home.
+A couple of times in my life, I had glimpses of what life can feel like when you are totally surrendered in the present moment.
+It is hard to explain verbally, but it feels like home.
 And definitely, there is no anxiety there.

 Unfortunately, it doesn’t last long as it is not a very natural state for us.

-But here is what you can do in order to tap into it.
+But here is what you can do to tap into it.

 Practice